Deluxe Everest Base Camp Trek

 As you make your way through this tiny mountaintop settlement, Lukla, assembling with your group and getting ready for the adventure ahead, you'll get to meet many individuals, including guides, mountaineers, porters, and adventurers.
 From Lukla, you will set off on foot into the Himalayan wilderness, over suspension bridges covered in prayer flags and ascending to rocky vantage points that overlook the surrounding terrain.

-Overnight stay in a 5-star hotel in Kathmandu
+Overnight stay in a 4-star hotel in Kathmandu

-Not many travelers get to enjoy a 5-star hotel stay in Kathmandu.
-Unlike most five-star hotels around the world, we will book you a place that bespoke their decades of legacy, Nepali culture & art, and heritage worth learning.
+Not many travelers get to enjoy a 4-star hotel stay in Kathmandu.
+Unlike most four-star hotels around the world, we will book you a place that bespoke their decades of legacy, Nepali culture & art, and heritage worth learning.
 You will be spending quality time and top-notch hospitality.
 A space where you can collect your thoughts and unwind.

 Two extra full days in Kathmandu before and after the trek